eddiehoyle/screenspace/README.md

 ![alt text](resources/screenspace1.gif "Pickable")

-Pickables can be styled and offset to your taste including color, position, size, and vertical and horizontal alignment.
+Pickables can be styled and offset to your taste!
+Some options include color, position, size, and vertical and horizontal alignment.

 ![alt text](resources/screenspace2.gif "Style")

-Attach to any rig and build custom layouts! (*Azri rig courtesy of: https://www.gameanim.com/*)
+Pickables can be attached to any rig!
+Build your own custom interfaces easily.

 ![alt text](resources/screenspace3.gif "Interfaces")

+<sup>(*Azri rig courtesy of: https://www.gameanim.com/*)</sup>

 # Building
-You'll need [CMake 3.0+](https://cmake.org), git, and Maya to build from source.
+You'll need CMake, git, and Maya to build from source.
 Run the following commands in a shell.

 ```bash
 # Clone the repo